Clarithromycin, 500 mg 14 pcs

 Sildenafil tadalafil vardenafil

-The co-administration of clarithromycin with sildenafil tadalafil or vardenafil (phosphodiesterase 5 inhibitors) may lead to increased inhibitory effects on phosphodiesterase.
-It may be necessary to reduce the dose of sildenafil tadalafil and vardenafil.
+Concomitant use of clarithromycin with sildenafil, tadalafil or vardenafil (phosphodiesterase 5 inhibitors) may lead to increased phosphodiesterase inhibitory effects.
+A dose reduction of sildenafil, tadalafil and vardenafil may be required.

 Theophylline carbamazepine

-The combined use of clarithromycin and theophylline or carbamazepine may increase concentrations of these drugs in the systemic blood stream.
+When clarithromycin and theophylline or carbamazepine are used together, the concentration of these drugs in the systemic circulation may increase.

 Tolterodine

-In co-administration of clarithromycin with tolterodine in patients with low CYP2D6 isoenzyme activity it may be necessary to decrease the dose of tolterodine in the presence of clarithromycin (CYP3A isoenzyme inhibitor).
+When co-administering clarithromycin with tolterodine in patients with low CYP2D6 activity, a dose reduction of tolterodine may be required in the presence of clarithromycin (a CYP3A inhibitor).

-The co-administration of clarithromycin (1 g/day) with midazolam (oral) showed a 7-fold increase in the area under the concentration-time curve of midazolam.
-Oral co-administration of clarithromycin and midazolam should be avoided.
-Dose adjustment may be required when using midazolam (intravenous) and clarithromycin.
+When clarithromycin (1 g/day) was taken together with midazolam (orally), an increase in the area under the concentration-time curve of midazolam by 7 times was observed.
+Concomitant oral administration of clarithromycin and midazolam should be avoided.
+When using midazolam (intravenous) and clarithromycin, dose adjustment may be required.

-The same precautions should be applied to other benzodiazepines that are metabolized by CYP3A isoenzymes including triazolam alprazolam.
-For benzodiazepines whose excretion is not dependent on CYP3A isoenzyme (temazepam nitrazepam lorazepam) a clinically significant interaction with clarithromycin is unlikely.
+The same precautions should be applied to other benzodiazepines that are metabolized by CYP3A, including triazolam and alprazolam.
+For benzodiazepines whose elimination does not depend on the CYP3A isoenzyme (temazepam nitrazepam lorazepam), a clinically significant interaction with clarithromycin is unlikely.

-When clarithromycin and triazolam are used together, central nervous system (CNS) effects such as drowsiness and confusion are possible.
-Therefore, it is recommended to monitor for CNS disturbances when used together.
+When clarithromycin and triazolam are used together, effects on the central nervous system (CNS) such as drowsiness and confusion are possible.
+Therefore, it is advisable to monitor for symptoms of CNS impairment if coadministration occurs.

 Interaction with other drugs